Tiimber/terminal-notification/README.md

 **PATTERN** - *REQUIRED* - is followed by a regexp pattern.
 It **MUST** contain at least one capturing group (known bug).
 This pattern will match only on a line by line basis.

 **HISTORYPATTERN** - *OPTIONAL* - just as above a regexp pattern.
-However this is only used towards the history output (since last match),
+However this is only used towards the history output (since last match), and is only used for adding additional capturing groups for the notification.

+**GRACETIME** - *OPTIONAL* - will only allow this notification to be triggered once during this period of time.
+Time is written in milliseconds.
+Default value is 500.

+**NOTIFICATION** - *REQUIRED* - This is the actual contents of the Notification.
+What follows on this line is the different fields for the notification:
+- **TITLE** - The title to display in the notification
+- **SUBTITLE** - The subtitle to display in the notification
+- **MESSAGE** - The text to display in the notification
+- **SOUND** - The sound to play when the notification is shown (available sounds listed below)
+- **GROUP** - A group ID for the notification.
+Is supposed to be limited to one per ID, but seems to have no effect (known bug).

+All of the NOTIFICATION fields can use values from the capturing groups in both PATTERN and HISTORYPATTERN.
+First group from PATTERN is written as **$1** and the first group from HISTORYPATTERN is written as **$H1**.

 ---